Trams in Warsaw: Tickets

 There is a single fare system for every mode of transportation.
 Tickets can be purchased at ticket machines and newsagents all over the city, as well as using a mobile app.

 Route list

 This is a list of Warsaw Tramway lines.
 As of 2015, there were several track closures all over the tramway system, due to the construction of the second metro line.
-This list shows tram lines which are operating as of 4 September 2019 and the routes they operate on as of the same date.
+This list shows tram lines operating as of 26 October 2024 and the routes they operate on as of the same date.

-The standard headway is every 8 minutes during peak hours and every 12 minutes off-peak, but the trams on lines 1, 9, 17, 31 and 33 run every 4–6 minutes.
+The standard headway is every 8 minutes during peak hours and every 12 minutes off-peak, but the trams on lines 1, 9, 17, 31, and 33 run every 4–6 minutes.
 Line 2 has the most frequent service with trams running every 2 minutes during peak hours.